I think this is very possibly going to require you to go and dig out your fat pants and maybe even practice your pudding dance. Just a thought……

 Use a dough scoop and scoop out scant 1 tablespoon scoops and drop onto prepared pan about 1 inch apart.
 (If you'd like them closer to the size of nilla wafers do half as much.
 I simply dropped my scoops and them divided them in half.)
 You should end up with about 22 larger scoops or 44 smaller ones.
 Press each ball down with your palm until they are flattened to about 1/2 inch high.
 Bake for 8 - 10 minutes until edges just start to turn golden brown.
 Remove from oven and cool completely.

 Pour the chilled coconut cream into the bowl of a stand mixer fitted with whisk attachment fitted with whisk attachment and beat on high for 1 to 2 minutes until soft peaks form.
-Add in sugar and beat until you get fluffy stiff peaks, about 1 more minute.
+Add in sugar and vanilla then beat until you get fluffy stiff peaks, about 1 more minute.
 Chill until ready to use.

 Layer your pudding, bananas, whipped cream, and wafers in individual glasses or one large dish.
 Cover and refrigerate if not serving immediately.